 - Select the Windows Common Setting you want to use and click Next.

-The AutoComplete passwords that Internet Explorer stores for logon forms.
+The AutoComplete passwords that Internet Explorer stores for login forms.

-Keyboard-related settings, such as keyboard layout, repeat speed, and cursor blink rate.
+Keyboard Keyboard-related settings, such as the keyboard layout, repeat speed, and the pointer blink rate.
+Mapped network drives

 There are two different personal certificates settings, depending on whether folder redirection is configured for the Application Data folder.
 Select the setting that applies to your situation.